hako-mikan/sd-webui-regional-prompter/README.md

 ## <a id="inpaint">Mask regions aka inpaint+ (experimental function)</a>
 It is now possible to specify regions using either multiple hand drawn masks or an uploaded image containing said masks (more on that later).
-- First, make sure you switch to `mask divide mode` next to `horizontal` / `vertical`.
+- First, make sure you switch to `mask divide mode` next to `Colums` / `Rows`.
 Otherwise the mask will be ignored and regions will be split by ratios as usual.
 - Set `canvas width and height` according to desired image's, then press `create mask area`.
 If a different ratio or size is specified, the masks may be applied inaccurately (like in inpaint "just resize").
 - Draw an outline / area of the region desired on the canvas, then press `draw region`.
 This will fill out the area, and colour it according to the `region` number you picked. **Note that the drawing is in black only, filling and colouring are performed automatically.** The region mask will be displayed below, to the right.
 - Pressing `draw region` will automatically advance to the next region.
 It will also keep a list of which regions were used for building the masks later.
 Up to 360 regions can be used currently, but note that a few of them on the higher end are identical.